Morning Meds; 12 2 18

-A view cultivated from a belief in a cursed world and ourselves as inferior damaged seed.
+A view cultivated from a belief in a cursed world and us as inferior damaged seed.

-Although the snow globe view is flawed in that it promotes the distruth of separation and that we are in some way distanced from Source.
+Although the snow globe view is flawed in that it promotes the mistruth of separation and that we are in some way distanced from Source.

 For me it still is useful tool of thought to help guide me past the imagined separation.